OidLife/Mining/README.md

 reward is deamed as a cause fee.
 Out of 10%, 5% goes toward our treatment partners and 5% toward our team.

 # Respect
-We recommend you mine at any of these available pool(s).
-The 10% fee comes out automatically.
+We recommend you mine at any of these available pool(s) as the 10% fee comes out automatically.
+If you plan on setting up your own pool, please go to -> https://github.com/OidLife/Pools.

-# Pool(s)
+# Listed Pool(s)
 (You may submit your pool info to us by going to -> https://oid.life/submitMyPool.
 Please adhere to our Code of Conduct when running a pool.
 Find the Code of Conduct -> https://github.com/OidLife/Conduct.)

 website stats -> https://oidpool.com